Objections & refusals

 06

-Handling of provisional refusals for international Madrid Protocol applications
+Responding to provisional refusals issued by WIPO for Madrid Protocol applications

 07